MRtrix3/mrtrix3/docs/reference/commands_list.rst

-    :ref:`voxel2mesh`, "Generate a surface mesh representation from a voxel image" :ref:`warp2metric`, "Compute fixel-wise or voxel-wise metrics from a 4D deformation field" :ref:`warpconvert`, "Convert between different representations of a non-linear warp" :ref:`warpcorrect`, "Replaces voxels in a deformation field that point to 0,0,0 with nan,nan,nan" :ref:`warpinit`, "Create an initial warp image, representing an identity transformation" :ref:`warpinvert`, "Invert a non-linear warp field"
+    :ref:`voxel2mesh`, "Generate a surface mesh representation from a voxel image" :ref:`warp2metric`, "Compute fixel-wise or voxel-wise metrics from a 4D deformation field" :ref:`warpconvert`, "Convert between different representations of a non-linear warp" :ref:`warpcorrect`, "Replaces voxels in a deformation field that point to a specific out of bounds location with nan,nan,nan"
+    :ref:`warpinit`, "Create an initial warp image, representing an identity transformation" :ref:`warpinvert`, "Invert a non-linear warp field"